Warnakala/blender-studio-tools/shot-tools/README.md

 Any artist can open a shot file via the `File` menu.
 A modal panel appears where the user can select the task type and sequence/shot.
 When the file already exists it will be opened.
-When the file doesn't exist the file will be build.
+When the file doesn't exist the file will be built.

-In the future other use cases will also be accessible.
-Use cases like:
+In the future other use cases will also be accessible, such as:

 * Syncing data back from a work file to the source of the data.
 * Report of errors/differences between the shot file and the configuration.